Dechrissen/website/blog/perfectionism.md

 because I found myself tormented by my inner perfectionist all day.
 This seemed like a good mindset to be in to write this.
 I often get into a stagnant mental state where I'm stunted by perfectionism, which prevents me from doing the work I know I need to do.
 To give you a small example, I got hung up on thinking of a name for this blog post for a few minutes.
-I shouldn't be spending more than
-10 seconds thinking of a name for a post in a blog that nobody reads anyway.
+I shouldn't be spending more than ten seconds thinking of a name for a post in a blog that nobody reads anyway.
 (Or do they?)

 My point is not to bash myself though.
 Let me get to what I really want to convey about perfectionism, because I don't think I'm alone on this front.
 You can probably guess what I'm ultimately going to conclude about it, so here is the thesis statement: